-His fascination with instrumental texture and colour, and his personal awareness of composing from a sense of place, were informed by his composition studies with Barry Conyngham and subsequent contact with Peter Sculthorpe.
-At the same time, his discovery of the cultural, spiritual and intellectual traditions of the Catholic faith also began to provide a rich and enduring source of inspiration for his music.
+Born in England, Stephen Holgate has lived in Australia since 1965, gaining teaching qualifications and then a Bachelor of Music (1979), majoring in composition, from the University of Melbourne.
+His fascination with instrumental texture and colour, and his awareness of composing from a sense of 'place', were informed by his composition studies with Barry Conyngham and subsequent influence of Peter Sculthorpe.
+At the same time, his discovery of Christian mystical traditions began to provide an enduring inspiration and an interior sense of personal 'place'.

-Participation in the Darmstadt International Summer School of New Music (1980) brought Holgate into contact with French composers Gerard Grisey and Tristan Murail, motivating him to orchestrate evolving instrumental textures and colourful sound aggregates modelled on the internal micro-acoustic characteristics of sound.
-These ideas were convincingly integrated with his personal harmonic and melodic language in works such as Continuum (1984 ABC Young Composers' School) for orchestra and To the Heavens (1985) for wind quintet.
+Participating in the Darmstadt International Summer School of New Music (1980) brought Holgate into contact with French composers Gerard Grisey and Tristan Murail, motivating an interest in what has come to be called spectralism - orchestrating evolving instrumental textures modelled on the micro-acoustic characteristics of sound.
+These ideas were convincingly integrated with his personal harmonic and melodic language in works including Diptych (1981) for instrumental ensemble, Continuum for orchestra and To the Heavens (1985) for wind quintet.

-Holgate has received numerous commissions through the Australia Council and his works have been performed and broadcast by performers including the SSO (Hopkins), QSO (Mills) and Michael Kieran Harvey as well as by community and school ensembles.
-Holgate and his wife Margaret live in Romsey, Victoria , where they have raised six children.
+Holgate has received numerous commissions through the Australia Council and his works have been performed and broadcast by the ABC Sinfonia (Lehmann), SSO (Hopkins), QSO (Mills), pianist Michael Kieran Harvey, the Astra Choir (Melbourne), the Melbourne Youth Orchestra as well as by community and school ensembles.

-Further details about Holgate can be found in Brenton Broadstock's Sound Ideas: Australian Composers Born Since 1950 (Sydney, 1995) and The Oxford Companion to Australian Music (Oxoford Univeristy Press, 1997)
+Further details about Holgate can be found in Sound Ideas: Australian Composers Born Since 1950 (Sydney, 1995) by Brenton Broadstock and The Oxford Companion to Australian Music (Oxford University Press, 1997) by Warren Bebbington.

 |Morning glory, radiant night : for SSA or SAA choir and ensemble (1991)||commissioned by the Bendigo Senior High School with financial assistance from the Lodden Campaspe Mallee Region Performing Arts Project.|